 We got some standard baby spoons and a suction plate, and were set with solid-food feeding.
 All that said, though, those baby food pouches got me!
 Oh, so easy and oh, so travel friendly.
 Not gonna lie, they became a staple.
 We went with organic veggie ones with no additives or preservatives, and felt pretty good giving them to Jack.

 Potty Training Items: You’ll eventually need a tiny potty and training books, but OMG, they do not need to clutter your house for 18+ months before finally getting some use.

 When you finally get there, don’t bother with the expensive stuff.
 We initially bought a couple complicated potties that seemed cool, but they didn’t work for us.
-We ended up taking two pricey ones back and, in the end, the super-simple Summer brand $10 buy was the winner.
+We ended up taking two pricey ones back and, in the end, the super-simple Summer brand was the winner (at less than $20!).

 We didn’t bother with a potty training how-to book for ourselves, but we got a couple fun ones for Jack.
 They were short, sweet and simple, but he was hella motivated by them.
 He particularly loved yelling “Undies!” when we finished Patricelli’s book:

 Safety Items: Some baby gates, anti-tip furniture straps, some corner guards, electrical outlet covers, kitchen cabinet/drawer locks, some door and toilet locks, and stove/oven dial covers.